Historical Apoplexy · State Legislative Adaptations · Virginia

 Federal Reserve capacity utilization data).

 Va.
 Code Ann.
 Section 2.2-435.12.
-Distribution model — tiered by permanence.
+Distribution tiering.

-(a) Constant-need goods, including food and consumable
+(a) Constant-need goods, including consumable supplies,

 (b) Semi-permanent goods, including clothing and household

-supplies, shall be distributed on a need-based schedule with
+supplies, shall be distributed on a need-based schedule

 goods not covered by the essential goods program.
+The

 Va.
 Code Ann.
 Section 2.2-435.13.
 Reporting.